ZICTA Fines Airtel Zambia ZMW 4 Million Penalty After Nationwide Network Outage

-This year, Airtel Zambia was fined ZMW 4 million by the Zambia Information and Communications Technology Authority (ZICTA), sending a big shock wave in the telecom sector of this country.
+This year, Airtel Zambia was fined ZMW 4 million by the Zambia Information and Communications Technology Authority (ZICTA), sending a big shockwave through the telecom sector of this country.
 This was done following a major network failure, which led to disrupted services in several provinces that affected millions of customers who went without services for several hours.

 The ruling demonstrates greater efforts by ZICTA to uphold quality standards in service delivery and ensure that the service does not subject consumers to poor telecom services.
 The fine also subjects Airtel Zambia back under the spotlight to provide an infrastructural upgrade within a short duration.
 This in-depth article explores: